This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 When the tour ended, I wanted to stay but alas, I had to return to my life in California.
 That trip forever changed how I viewed solo traveling.

-Final Thoughts On Contiki:
+Contiki Review: Final Thoughts

 Should you go on a Contiki tour?
 100% absolutely YES, if you…

-- Want the whole trip planned for you
+- Want everything planned for you

 - Really like to party!!